-In order to ring fence your compensation whilst simultaneously protecting your benefits the solution may be to set up a "Personal Injury Trust" or "PI Trust".
+To ring-fence your compensation whilst simultaneously protecting your benefits, the solution may be to set up a "Personal Injury Trust" or "PI Trust".

 Most people assume that any settlement or award that they receive following an accident or injury will not affect any means-tested benefits they may also be receiving.

 What are means-tested benefits?

 Means-tested benefits refer to financial support from the state where an individual's existing financial situation is taken into account.

 How to calculate whether your benefits will be affected

 Local authorities do not distinguish between compensation you may have received following an injury and your savings.

 Specifically, if you have over £6,000 your means-tested benefits will be cut to some degree.
 If you have more than £16,000, you'll most likely lose all entitlement to means-tested benefits.

 How can you protect yourself against loss of benefits following a personal injury claim